 If SKUs are missing or do not match, Sellbrite cannot automatically link a Product to its listings, and cannot keep everything in sync.
 If you have SKUs but they don't match, you can solve this by manually linking a Product to its listings.

-Will my SKU System work with Sellbrite?
+Will my SKUs work with Sellbrite?

-The same SKUs: Great!
+If your SKUs are the same: Great!
 Sellbrite's auto-linking will work for you.
 Since your listings on different channels all have the same SKU for a single product, Sellbrite will know that this is the same item across the various channels, and will link the Product to the various listings.

 Different (Mismatched) SKUs: If your listings for a Product have different SKUs per channel, this means your Product has Mismatched SKUs.
 When SKUs are mismatched, Sellbrite will think each SKU is a totally different item for sale, and won't be able to keep everything in sync.